-Infertility can be caused by a huge number of factors: hormone imbalance, Polycystic Ovarian Syndrome, Endometriosis, Anovulatory Cycles, physical blockage, inadequate hormone production, short luteal phase, lack of lutenizing hormone, high levels or prolactin, and many others.
+Infertility can be caused by a huge number of factors: hormone imbalance, Polycystic Ovary Syndrome (PCOS), endometriosis, anovulatory cycles, physical blockage, inadequate hormone production, short luteal phase, lack of luteinizing hormone, high levels of prolactin, and many others.

-Poor nutrition often plays a major role, as does exposure to toxins.
+Poor nutrition often plays a major role, as does exposure to certain chemicals.
 Age plays less of a role before menopause than was originally thought.
-While there are many wonderful naturally minded fertility specialists out there, in many cases it is not possible for them to test for and address any of these possible underlying issues.
+While there are many wonderful naturally minded fertility specialists out there, only certain doctors know how to test for and address any of these possible underlying issues.
 Extreme fertility treatments do work for some, but can be very emotionally and physically exhausting, not to mention very expensive.
-Given the choice, every woman I have worked with would always prefer to conceive naturally, with just her husband in the room!

-This is the specific system I use when working with women on fertility, but it is also very useful for helping with PMS, cramping, fatigue, heavy periods and other hormone related problems.
-It is designed to address all issues that can contribute, and short of a physical inability to conceive, it will work.
+This is the specific system I use when working with women on fertility, but it is also very useful for helping with PMS, cramping, fatigue, heavy periods, and other hormone-related problems.
+It is designed to address all issues that can contribute to infertility.
+Short of a physical inability to conceive, it will work.

 Step 1: Nutrition

 This is by far the most important step.
 In modern times, many people are undernourished, despite being overweight.
 The body simply will not allow conception to occur or a pregnancy to continue if it doesn’t have the basic foundation it needs to sustain a pregnancy.

 Many women turn to a low-fat, high-fiber diet in an attempt to increase health and lose weight.
 Weight loss has been shown to increase fertility, but losing weight in this way is rarely effective for increasing fertility because it deprives the body of the necessary proteins and fats necessary for hormone production.

 - Remove processed grains, other processed foods, sugars, and starches from the diet.